 2. Fake blood

-Whether splattered on a costume, creepy pumpkin or the bathroom mirror, this stuff’s a must – and making your own isn’t rocket science.
+Whether splattered on a costume, creepy pumpkin or the bathroom mirror, this stuff’s a must when it comes to DIY creepy Halloween decorations.
+And, luckily, making your own isn’t rocket science.
 Try Nardone’s recipe:

 - 4 Tbsp. cornstarch